argoproj/argo-workflows/docs/executor_swagger.md

 value overrides the value provided by the pod spec.
 Value must be non-negative integer.
 The value zero indicates stop immediately via the kill signal (no opportunity to shut down).
-This is an alpha field and requires enabling ProbeTerminationGracePeriod feature gate.
+This is a beta field and requires enabling ProbeTerminationGracePeriod feature gate.
+Minimum value is 1. spec.terminationGracePeriodSeconds is used if unset.
 +optional |  |
 | timeoutSeconds | int32 (formatted integer)| `int32` |  | | Number of seconds after which the probe times out.
 Defaults to 1 second.
 Minimum value is 1.